Precomputing Strategy for Hamiltonian Monte Carlo Method Based on Regularity in Parameter Space: Precomputing Strategies

 The random momentum enables the scheme to explore the target distribution stochastically, and the fictitious force guides the sampler in the right direction so that the entire sampling method would be more efficient than random walk proposals.
 However, the computation of the true force $F$ is quite expensive.
 To alleviate this issue, we propose to construct a Hamiltonian dynamics system, at this time for the \emph{proposal step} only, using an alternative Hamiltonian function,

 where $\tilde{U}$ is an approximation to the potential energy $U$, whose corresponding negative gradient $\tilde{F}$ (which is an approximation to the true force function $F$) can be computed relatively fast.
+Note that the alternative Hamiltonian $\tilde{H}$ induces a dynamics system which is also reversible and volume preserving, the convergence to the correct target distribution can be guaranteed if we use the original Hamiltonian when calculating the acceptance probability of the proposals (see Appendix \ref{sec:correct} for more details).
 Since the simulation of a Hamiltonian dynamics system only involves the force function, it suffices to find an approximate force function, $\tilde{F}$, directly.